-Phoenix Suns Scores And Standings
+Phoenix Suns' Standings

-Bet On Phoenix Suns Games
+Bet On Phoenix Suns' Games

-So close yet so far: the Suns have fielded many championship-caliber teams that just couldn’t get over the hump.
+So close yet so far: the Suns have fielded many championship-calibre teams that couldn’t get over the hump.
 They have had at least 19 seasons with over 50 wins.
 In the 1992-1993 season, Charles Barkley led the Suns to an NBA Finals loss against Michael Jordan’s Bulls.
 During Steve Nash’s peak years between 2004 to 2010, the Suns won 50-plus games five times and made three conference finals in losing efforts.

-Under the Sun: during Steve Nash’s time with the Suns, they were one of the NBA’s most prolific teams but they haven’t been as hot since.
+Under the Sun: during Steve Nash’s time with the Suns, they were one of the NBA’s most prolific teams, but they haven’t been as hot since.
 If you play the team totals or over/under, you can pick whether the total score between the Suns and their opponent goes over or under the projected number: i.e. 206.5.
 Suns’ games generally go under 52.5 percent of the time since 2013.
-When the Suns are in a back-to-back, that percent rises to 64.
+When the Suns are in a back-to-back, that percentage rises to 64.